Rescuers are racing the clock in search for a manned submersible lost while touring Titanic wreckage - KESQ

 “In this case, they knew exactly the location that they were starting with this submersible so they have good data for where to start the search,” Scholley said.
 The submersible also is going to make sounds with systems on board that sonar buoys should be able to pick up, she said.

+“Something we always think about as explorers and scientists … we’ve always known something like this could happen and now it’s happened,” said David Gallo, a colleague of Nargeolet and the senior adviser for Strategic Initiatives at RMS Titanic Inc. “But we’re still pretty much in shock, the community is.
+I hope it has a good ending.”

-Meanwhile, Shahzada Dawood and his son Sulaiman Dawood, of Pakistan, also had “embarked on a journey to visit the remnants of the Titanic in the Atlantic Ocean,” their family said Tuesday in a statement.
+Further, Shahzada Dawood and his son Sulaiman Dawood, of Pakistan, “embarked on a journey to visit the remnants of the Titanic in the Atlantic Ocean,” their family said Tuesday in a statement.
 “As of now, contact has been lost with their submersible craft and there is limited information available,” the family said, adding they’re praying for their loved ones’ safe return.

-The US Coast Guard has not released the names of the five people onboard as it works to notify their relatives, an official said Monday.
+The incident has left the community of undersea explorers in shock, said David Gallo, who called Nargeolet his “closest colleague.
+“We’ve always known something like this could happen and now it’s happened … I hope it is a good ending,” Gallo, senior adviser for strategic initiatives at RMS Titanic Inc., told CNN.

-The expedition began with a 400-nautical-mile journey to the Titanic wreck site, then the submersible started its descent Sunday morning, eventually losing contact with the Polar Prince, a converted ice breaker.
+The OceanGate Expeditions trip began with a 400-nautical-mile journey from St. John’s, Newfoundland, to the Titanic wreck site.
+There, the submersible started its descent Sunday morning before losing contact with the Polar Prince, a converted ice breaker that was its mother ship.

 The last communication between the vessel and OceanGate staff at the surface came in at 11:47 a.m.
-Authorities were notified at 6:35 p.m., after the 6:10 p.m. resurface time of the vessel passed with no sign of the submersible, according to Polar Prince co-owner Miawpukek Maritime Horizon Services.
+The vessel was expected to resurface at 6:10 p.m. but did not do so, and authorities were notified at 6:35 p.m., according to Polar Prince co-owner Miawpukek Maritime Horizon Services.

 Chief Mi’sel Joe of Miawpukek First Nation, the expedition’s support vessel, got a call Sunday alerting him that the submersible was two hours overdue and still hadn’t surfaced and communication with it was lost, he said.
 At that point, requests for search and rescue had gone out, he said.